The Oldest Lawn Mower in the World

 Budding’s talent for designing also led to the adjustable spanner, a pepperbox pistol, chaff cutters, improvements to cloth making machinery and much more.
 Sadly, he was not rewarded for his contribution to the grass cutting world.
 When he died in 1846, around one thousand lawn mowers had been produced.

-The 1840s mower has been loaned to us by Ransomes Jacobsen.
+Mower No. 1623 was loaned to us by Ransomes Jacobsen Ltd for a special exhibition during 2025.
 It was discovered in 1932 by a Ransomes salesman when he visited Thornham Hall, Suffolk to discuss a new motor mower.
-The gardener, having read in the local newspaper that Ransome Sims & Jefferies were celebrating 100 years of mower production, mentioned that they had one of the originals in an old shed at the end of the garden.
-Lord Henniker, the owner of Thornham Hall, later presented the lawn mower to Ransomes.
+The gardener, having read in the local newspaper that Ransome Sims & Jefferies were celebrating 100 years of mower production*, mentioned that they had one of the originals in an old shed at the end of the garden.
+Lord Henniker, the owner of Thornham Hall, later presented the lawn mower to Ransomes.Â

 My research has also unearthed a very interesting story.
-The head gardener at Thornham Hall during the period 1840s to1870s was John Perkins.
+The head gardener at Thornham Hall during the period 1840s to 1870s was John Perkins.
 He was a keen horticulturist, and in 1875 he bred the ‘Lady Henniker’ apple, which is still grown today.
 Perkins received a First Class Certificate from the Royal Horticultural Society and the Lady Henniker apple was featured in the Florist and Pomologist magazine in 1875.

 In 1877, Perkins wrote Floral Designs for the Table.
 It is an incredible work containing twenty-five elaborate designs for breakfast, luncheon, dinner and special occasions.
 He lists over three hundred plants, berries and ornamental leaves that can be utilised in his designs.